-Squarespace Pricing in Canada 2025: What Canadian Service Providers Need to Know
+Squarespace Pricing in Canada 2026: What Canadian Service Providers Actually Pay

-Thinking of launching or revamping your website in 2025?
-Squarespace is still one of the easiest, most beginner-friendly platforms out there, especially for solopreneurs, freelancers, and small-but-mighty service providers across Canada.
+Squarespace is still one of the most beginner-friendly platforms out there, especially for solopreneurs, creatives, and small-but-mighty service providers across Canada who want a site that looks amazing without wrangling code or hiring a big agency.

-How Much Does Squarespace Cost in Canada (2025)?
+How Much Does Squarespace Actually Cost in Canada in 2026?

 Plan Name | USD Monthly | USD Annual (billed yearly)| Estimated Monthly CAD*